Preference Robustness for DPO with Applications to Public Health: DPO with Preference Robustness

 \subsection{Obtaining the Soft Score $q$ in Practice}

 The DRO adjustment described above requires a soft score $q(y_1 \succ y_2 |x)$, rather than a binary annotation for each prompt and response pair $(x,y_1,y_2)$.
-In this work we focus on settings where preferences are evaluated by LLM judges.
 Soft scores can be obtained from LLM judges in several ways: (1) producing multiple binary preference judgments through repeated queries and averaging the outcomes; (2) directly outputting a numerical preference score via appropriate prompting; or (3) extracting the log-probabilities assigned to tokens representing the preferences (e.g., \texttt{1} for $y_1 \succ y_2$ and \texttt{-1} for $y_2 \succ y_1$), and applying a softmax transformation to estimate a preference distribution \cite{lee2024}.
-We provide further discussion on annotation formats and the connection to robustness in the Appendix.
+When using a off-the-shelf reward model, the scalar outputs of the reward model can be converted into a pairwise preference probability using the BT model.
+We provide further discussion on annotation formats and the connection to robustness in \cite{kim2025dpopro}.